harrislapiroff/chromamine.com/src/posts/shooting-with-a-nikon-d70-in-the-smartphone-age.md

 [^1]: I like to think that, as I've matured, I've gotten less discouraged by my friends' overlapping interests – and by them being more skilled! – and learned to lean into sharing the joy of them, humbly seeking advice, and loving to talk shop.
 [^2]: I acquired my Nikon D50 for $585 in 2007 – $890 in 2024 bucks, according to the [BLS calculator](https://data.bls.gov/cgi-bin/cpicalc.pl?cost1=585&year1=200703&year2=202403).
 My understanding is a decent modern mirrorless is $1,000+.
 [^3]: The iPhone can actually take up to 48-megapixel images, but I don't generally use that feature and in my experience those images are not similarly crisp when fully zoomed.
 [^4]: In the analog days ISO referred to how dense the photosensitive grains were on the film.
-Higher ISO values (less dense) captured an image quicker, even in low light, but look grainier.
+Higher ISO values (less dense) capture an image quicker, even in low light, but looks grainier.
 The mechanics of this in digital cameras are more complicated, but the effect is approximately the same.
 [^5]: A format that preserves the data as received by the sensor, without compression.